ftd

 .

-ftd variables
+fastn variables

 are immutable

-(can’t be changed once initialized).-- integer $x: 10 -- $x: 20
+(can't be changed once

 $processor$

-: dynamic variablesftd
+: dynamic variablesfastn

-documents are processed in the context of a “platform”, and platform can provide access to dynamic variables.
+documents are processed in the context of a "platform", and platform can

 os

-, which is the operating system on which this document is getting rendered, you can use that like this:-- string name-of-os: $processor$: os
+on which this document is getting rendered, you can use that like this:-- string name-of-os:

 type